ali-albdaer/TelegramStatisticsCollector/README.md

 # Telegram Statistics Collector

-A set of Python scripts that collect and analyze statistics from Telegram group messages.
-The project consists of two scripts:
+A set of Python scripts that collects, analyzes and visualizes statistics from Telegram group messages.
+The project consists of 3 scripts:

 - `collect_data.py`: Fetches messages from a specified Telegram group, lookes for keywords and stores various statistics about the messages and their senders in JSON files and a SQLite database.
 Statistics and keywords are configurable.

 - `get_all_words.py`: Fecthes messages from a specified Telegram group and stores all words found into 4 `.json` files. (case sensitive / insensitive; sorted alphabetically / by frequency)

+- `wordcloud-extension/create_wordclouds.py`: Converts the `.json` files that are obtained from `collect_data.py` to word clouds.
+See [wordclouds extension](#extra-funtionality-wordclouds-experimental)

 ## Installation